-- SDK Tools & Plugins packaged in the SDK 5.x Version, - · Architectures, - Modules published to the MicroEJ Central Repository with the SDK EULA license, such as GUI or Networking Pack (please consult the LICENSE.txt file attached to each module)
+- SDK Tools & Plugins packaged in the SDK 5.x Version, - · Architectures, - Modules published to the Central Repository with the SDK EULA license, such as GUI or Networking Pack (see Central Repository Licensing for more details).

 Fig. 3: SDK EULA Coverage